 To collaborate efficiently, we communicate through a group in Slack: join the group JOGL Covid-19 and subscribe to the #proj-mask-team channel and share files on shared drive.
 We suggest you use the following naming system: ADAM_V1 or ADAM_V2_YYYYMMDD_ yourname.

 To ensure the design can be easily spread amongst makers and designers, we work with an open source model.
 Make sure you use the name as specified above to show you agree with this principle.
-By using the name ADAM_V1 or ADAM_V2, you agree with the Creative Commons License BY-SA, so all use based on your design will be open and shareable.
+By using the name ADAM_V1 or ADAM_V2, you agree with the Attribution-NonCommercial-ShareAlike 3.0 Unported (CC BY-NC-SA 3.0), so all use based on your design will be open and shareable.